Skip to main content

 Actionable Steps in Philly

-Turn your dashboard into a real plan.
+Turn your dashboard into a plan you can act on.

 1. Do not panic: A "high" flag on a dashboard is just a computer reading a range.
 It needs context.
 Wait for a human to review it before you stress.